 To Become or Renew a Texas Notary Public in 2 simple steps:

-1. Complete the Application for Appointment as a Texas Notary Public.
+1. Complete the online Application for Appointment as a Texas Notary Public.

 Cost to become a Notary Public Official:

-All you need to do is print, sign and mail your completed application to us.
+All you need is apply and pay online.
 We’ll take care of the rest!

 • 4-year $10,000 bond and Texas $21 State Fees– ($71)

 • Rectangular or Round self-inking notary seal – ($17 Value)

 • Texas notary public record book – ($8 Value)

 Your notary bond protects the public, NOT the notary.
 But Errors and Omissions insurance will protect you against costly lawsuits.
 Error & Omission Insurance is underwritten by CNA Surety.
 Call our Agents to Apply or Print Error & Omissions Insurance application sign and mail in with your check.